zaralogue/team-resources/README.md

 ## Guiding principles
 **Connection**

-I connect people to the best version of their future and support their career paths even when they differ from the immediate goals for myself and my team
+I connect people to the best version of their future and find ways to support their career paths even when they differ from the immediate goals of my team

 **Empathy**